 In the example, we are using the IF-ELSE block with the WHERE clause to filter all the male records.
 But the query will return the following error.

-Using Case statement
+Using Case Statement

 The Case statement in SQL Server returns one of several possible result expressions after evaluating a list of conditions.
 Moreover, any statement or clause that permits a valid expression can use CASE.